by Eric B. Hare

 c.
 Three o’clock (heat of day, perhaps 1 PM)

 a.
 The three visitors were angels.
-(False, one was the Lord.)
+(False, one was the Lord.)3.
+Problems:

 b.
 Abraham gave them bread and water for lunch.
 (Half true; also meat, butter, and milk.)